DHR’s Favourite TV Shows

-With the Christmas break coming, and all the TV-watching that usually comes with it, we, at DHR, thought we would share our current TV favourites.
+With the Christmas break coming, and all the TV-watching that usually comes with it, the DHR team thought we would share our current Favourite TV Shows.

 Account Manager, Sebastian Enke – Planet Earth